Joe DiMaggio: Advertising

 In the 1970s, DiMaggio became a spokesman for Mr. Coffee, and was the face of the electric drip coffee makers for over 20 years.
 Vincent Marotta, the CEO of North American Systems, which manufactured Mr. Coffee at the time, recruited DiMaggio for the advertising campaign.
 DiMaggio's spots were successful with consumers.
 In a 2007 interview with The Columbus Dispatch, Marotta joked that "millions of kids grew up thinking Joe DiMaggio was a famous appliance salesman."
-Despite the commercials, DiMaggio rarely drank coffee due to ulcers; and when he did drink coffee, he preferred Sanka instant coffee rather than coffee brewed by Mr. Coffee machines.
+Despite the commercials, DiMaggio rarely drank coffee due to ulcers, and when he did drink coffee, he preferred Sanka instant coffee rather than coffee brewed by Mr. Coffee machines.

 In 1972, DiMaggio became a spokesman for the Bowery Savings Bank.
 Except for a five-year hiatus in the 1980s, he regularly made commercials for them until 1992.
 In 1986, he became a spokesperson for Florida's Cross Keys Village, an active retirement community.

 Television programs

 Beginning in April 1952, DiMaggio had 10-minute programs on Channel 11 in New York City before and after each Yankees' home game.
 Episodes included interviews with guests and DiMaggio's comments about baseball.
 The team owned the program, with DiMaggio under contract to the Yankees.
-He also did Joe DiMaggio's Dugout on Channel 4 in New York City, a weekly filmed program unrelated to the pre- and post-game shows.
+He also did Joe DiMaggio's Dugout on Channel 4 in New York City, a weekly filmed program unrelated to the pre-and post-game shows.
 It featured instructional sessions and quizzes for young people.

 Death

 DiMaggio was a heavy smoker for much of his adult life.
 He was admitted to Memorial Regional Hospital in Hollywood, Florida, on October 12, 1998, for lung cancer surgery and remained there for 99 days.
 He returned to his home in Hollywood, Florida, on January 19, 1999, where he died on March 8 at age 84.
+DiMaggio's attorney, Morris Engelberg reported that his last words were, "I'll finally get to see Marilyn," referring to his ex-wife Marilyn Monroe.

-His funeral was held on March 11, 1999, at Sts.
-Peter and Paul Roman Catholic Church in San Francisco, and he was interred 3 months later at Holy Cross Cemetery in Colma, California.
+DiMaggio's funeral was held on March 11, 1999, at Saints Peter and Paul Church in San Francisco, and he was interred three months later at Holy Cross Cemetery in Colma, California.
 His son also died that year, on August 6, at age 57.